cerement/Genealogy-Notes/README.md

 ## Story

 Thinking a cluster of individual components that can be zipped together would offer the best solution, each component handled by a particular format.
 Allows using folders for organization, reliance on each formats’ strengths.
+Files should be able to reference other files (id tags) as well as include other files (especially kinship maps).
 Remember to place a priority on plaintext formats …
 * Kinship – graphing and connections – GraphViz, GraphML, Pajek, KrackPlot
 * People – individuals and identity – vCard(?)
 * Citations – reference material – BibTeX, Zotero, CSL YAML